 “During my training in Germany, I was impressed by the interactive and participatory teaching methods, because they were very different from the usual lecture format which I knew from my home country.”

 Manuela Randrianirainy is studying German philology in Antananarivo.
 She was in Munich for three months and took a German language course at the Goethe-Institut.
 After completing her Master's thesis, the Germany-Alumna would like to work as a teacher at the University of Madagascar and as a translator.

 “I have a lot of very happy and unforgettable memories of my stay in Germany.
 I would like to pass on my passion for Germany and the German language to as many people as possible.”

 Nino Fejzibegovic is Bosnian.
 Since 2010, his medical studies not only took him to the University of Heidelberg, but also to Sweden, South Africa, Austria, Japan and to the USA, where he did internships.
 Germany, however, became a second home to him.
 The next steps are his dissertation and his specialist examinations.

 “I strongly advise everyone to simply dare to see and do something else.”

 About the Alumniportal Deutschland

-The Alumniportal Deutschland is a global alumni network with the target group of Germany-Alumni, promoted by the German government.
-It is a cooperation project of:Know more about the alumni project
+The Alumniportal Deutschland is a global alumni network with the target group of Germany-Alumni and funded by the Federal Foreign Office (AA).
+It is a cooperation of:Learn more about the Alumniportal